LosFuzzys/LosTemplates/README.md

 It build or rebuilds the challenge-image and then starts a container.

 ### build
-This target builds the Dockerimage of the challenge as specified by the Dockefile.
+This target builds the image of the challenge as specified by the Dockefile.
 The dockerfile being used is the one on the same level as the Makefile.
 Depending on the template, this target might not be implemented (e.g. for the *offline*-template).
 For *pwn*-challenges, build (which uses [cbuild](#cbuild)) also rebuilds pwn-binaries.